surfer190/fixes/docs/magento2/magento-2-rendering.md

 </block>
 ```

-It is then passed to the constrcutor part of `data` injected through the `object manager`
+It is then passed to the constructor part of `data` injected through the `object manager`

 ### Action element